 Git LFS

-Git LFS refers to Git's Large File Storage, which is a tool for effectively managing large binary files.
-It allows developers to separate large files from the code repository, such as images, audio, video, and data files, storing them in a separate storage area and retaining only references to these files in the repository.
-This approach prevents the repository from becoming too large due to frequent saves of diffs, accelerates the cloning and downloading processes of the repository, and ensures that version control of large files does not cause performance issues.
+Git LFS stands for Git Large File Storage, which is a tool designed for effectively managing large binary files.
+It allows developers to separate large files from the code repository, such as images, audio, video, and data files, storing them in a separate storage area and retaining only the references to these files in the repository.
+This approach avoids bloating the repository size due to frequent saves of diffs, accelerates the cloning and downloading processes of the repository, and ensures that version control of large files does not cause performance issues.

-- Separate Large Files: LFS allows large files to be separated from the code repository and stored in a separate location.
+- Separation of Large Files: LFS allows separating large files from the code repository, storing them in a separate location.

-- Version Control: LFS still provides version control but retains only references to the files in the repository to prevent it from becoming too large.
+- Version Control: LFS still provides version control but retains only the references to files in the repository to avoid excessive repository size.

-- High Performance: LFS can accelerate the cloning and downloading processes of the repository because it doesn't need to transfer large files every time.
+- High Performance: LFS can accelerate the cloning and downloading processes of the repository since it doesn’t need to transfer large files every time.

-- File Locking: LFS supports file locking to avoid conflicts when multiple users simultaneously edit large files.
+- File Locking: LFS supports file locking to prevent conflicts when multiple users simultaneously edit large files.

 Git LFS Download and Installation

-Note: Installing Git LFS requires a Git version of at least 1.8.5.
+Note: Installing Git LFS requires Git version 1.8.5 or higher.

 Linux System